Murder of Heshu Yones

-Heshu Yones (هێشو یۆنس; 1986 – 12 October 2002) was a 16-year-old Iraqi Kurd from Acton, west London who was murdered by her father in an honour killing.
+Heshu Yones (هێشو یۆنس; 1986 – 12 October 2002) was a 16-year-old Iraqi Kurd from Acton, London who was murdered by her father in an honour killing.
 Abdalla Yones killed his daughter for becoming too "westernised" and for engaging in a relationship against his orders.
 He was sentenced to life in prison in September 2003, with a minimum term of fourteen years.

 Heshu's case was the first in the United Kingdom to be legally recognised and prosecuted as an honour killing; it led to the creation of a specialist task force in honour-based violence and, subsequently, to the reviewing of more than 100 previous cases of murder and suicide for any indication that "honour" was a factor.

 Background

-Heshu was born into a Muslim family in Iraqi Kurdistan circa 1986.
+Heshu was born into a Kurdish Muslim family in Iraqi Kurdistan circa 1986.
 She was the middle of three children born to Abdalla and Tanya Yones.

 An Iraqi Kurd, Abdalla Yones was an active member of the Patriotic Union of Kurdistan (PUK), fighting for them from 1980 until 1991.
 Members of his extended family were killed under the tenure of Saddam Hussein and he himself was injured as a result of a chemical weapons attack, from which he suffered lasting consequences.
 He fled with his family to the United Kingdom during the first Gulf War, where they were granted asylum.
 While the family adjusted well to life in the United Kingdom, Yones struggled to adapt and was described as "a fish out of water".

 Heshu attended William Morris Academy in Fulham, where she began a relationship with a fellow pupil.
 As her father expected her to live by their familial cultural and religious traditions, she led a double life; she would put make-up on only after leaving the house and she had her friends lie about her whereabouts so she could spend time with her boyfriend.
 She started truanting, her school grades suffered, she failed exams and ran up large bills on her mobile phone.

 During the summer before Heshu's death, the Yones family returned to Iraqi Kurdistan for a holiday.
-Heshu was worried that her father would arrange a marriage for her, or prevent her from returning to the UK, she left a copy of her passport details with a friend and recorded a video diary whilst she was there.
+Heshu was worried that her father would arrange a marriage for her, or prevent her from returning to the UK, she left a copy of her passport details with a friend and recorded a video diary while she was there.
 She later said that her father had forced her to undergo a virginity test which she allegedly failed, thus rendering herself unmarriageable within the Kurdish community; she said Abdalla held a gun to her head as a result.
 When the family returned to the UK, Heshu started making plans to run away from home.

 On 10 October 2002, Heshu's father received an anonymous letter at the PUK office, where he worked in a voluntary capacity.
-The letter, written in Kurdish, claimed that the "community" was aware that Heshu had a boyfriend, it referred to her as a "slut" who behaved like a "prostitute".
+The letter, written in Kurdish, claimed that the "community" was aware that Heshu had a boyfriend; it referred to her as a "slut" who behaved like a "prostitute".